 Our development process is tailored to every project, so the number of phases and their goals may be modified to fit your project needs.
 Even if we’ll only be working with you on a single phase of your development process, we’ll likely view it internally as a complete project of two or more phases.

-Phase 0 is the most critical phase of any project — so much so we dedicated an entire newsletter to it.
-This Planning and Risk Assessment phase allows us to properly scope your project, start manufacturing plan development, identify risks and generate mitigation plans, and lay out your project roadmap.
+Phase 0 is the most critical phase of any project.
+This Planning and Risk Assessment Phase allows us to properly scope your project, start manufacturing plan development, identify risks and generate mitigation plans, and lay out your project road map.

 Phase 1 may include developing functional breadboards, transferring manual processes to an automated system to assess process quality, or evaluating component or enclosure tradeoffs to meet cost targets.